TerrySimBar/deep-learning-challenge/src/analysis.md

 **2. Model Design**

-- A Sequential model is define using TensorFlow's Keras API.
+- A Sequential model is defined using TensorFlow's Keras API.
 - The planned optimization steps listed above are implemented in the model design.
 - The model is compiled using `binary_crossentropy` as the loss function, `adam` as the optimizer, and `accuracy` as the metric.
 - The model is trained with the scaled training and target variables for 100 epochs.